• Skip to primary navigation

 Pro Tips

-• We recommend using a wireless thermometer to monitor the internal temperature of your meatloaf easily.
+• Use a wireless thermometer to easily monitor the internal temperature of the meatloaf.

-• Any easy trick is to buy a rack to place the meatloaf on and then you can place that rack right onto the smoker rack.
-This means you don’t have to transfer your meatloaf onto the smoker rack and there’s less chance of it falling apart.
-Then just remove the rack and bring inside to slice when it’s done!
-You can use any pan you have it just has to have holes on the bottom, like a grill pan, so the smoke can circulate all around the meatloaf.
+• An easy trick is to buy a rack to place the meatloaf on so you don’t have to transfer your meatloaf onto the smoker grate and there’s less chance of it falling apart.
+Remove the rack from the smoker and bring it inside to slice the meatloaf when it’s done.
+You can also use any pan you have as long as it has holes on the bottom, like a grill pan, so the smoke can circulate all around the meatloaf

 Smoked Meatloaf on smoker